 Implementers by now are avoiding yacc, but the demand for declarative parsers remains.
 In 2004, Bryan Ford[91] fills this gap by repackaging the nearly-forgotten GTDPL.
 Ford's new algorithm, PEG, is declarative, always linear, and has an attractive new syntax.

-But PEG is, in fact, pseudo-declarative -- it uses the BNF notation, but it does not parse the BNF grammar described by the notation: PEG achieves unambiguity by finding only a subset of the parses of its BNF grammar.
-And, as with its predecessor GTDPL, in practice it is usually impossible to determine what the subset is.
-This means that the best a programmer usually can do is to create a test suite and fiddle with the PEG description until it passes.
+But PEG, like Glennie's 1960 syntax formalism, is pseudo-declarative.
+PEG uses BNF notation, but it does not parse the BNF grammar described by the notation: PEG achieves unambiguity by finding only a subset of the parses of its BNF grammar.
+And, like its predecessor GTDPL, in practice it is usually impossible to determine what the subset is.
+The best a programmer usually can do is to create a test suite and fiddle with the PEG description until it passes.
 Problems not covered by the test suite will be encountered at runtime.

 PEG takes the old joke that